crytic/optik/README.md

 ### Usage

-Hybrid echidna can be used seamlessly in place of regular Echidna by replacing `echidna-test` with `hybrid-echidna` in your Echidna command line.
+Hybrid echidna can be used seamlessly in place of regular Echidna by replacing `echidna` with `hybrid-echidna` in your Echidna command line.
 For example:

 ```